Casper: Accelerating Stencil Computation using Near-cache Processing: Background

-Stencil computations \cite{gysi2015modesto} update points in a data grid based on a fixed pattern of neighboring points.
-This fixed pattern, called the \textit{stencil}, is applied on the complete grid iteratively until either a convergence criterion or a fixed number of time steps are reached.
-Stencil computations are widespread in scientific computing, and are considered one of the 13 dwarfs of scientific computing \cite{colella2004defining}.
+Stencil computations \cite{gysi2015modesto} update {the} points in a data grid based on a fixed pattern of neighboring points.
+This fixed pattern, called the \textit{stencil}, is applied on the complete grid iteratively until either a convergence criterion or a fixed number of steps are reached.
+Stencil computations are widespread in scientific computing, and are considered one of the \rbca{thirteen} dwarfs of scientific computing \cite{colella2004defining}.

 Stencil computations exhibit several common properties.
-We explain these properties using the \textit{Jacobi} stencil as an example \cite{demmel1997applied} which is commonly used to solve discretized partial differential equations.
-Figure \ref{fig:jac2d} shows the source code and data access pattern of a 2-dimensional Jacobi stencil.
+We explain these properties using \gs{a} \textit{Jacobi} stencil~\cite{demmel1997applied} {that is} commonly used to solve discretized partial differential equations, as an example. \autoref{fig:jac2d} shows the source code and data access pattern of a 2-dimensional Jacobi stencil.
 The computation performs arithmetic mean of each point in the grid and its immediate neighbors in all directions.
 This implementation \geraldo{uses} three nested loops where the outermost loop iterates over time steps and the two inner loops sweep over the complete 2D grid.
 From this example, we can identify four common properties of stencil computations.
 First, the computation is embarrassingly parallel because the read and write data sets are disjoint.
 Second, the computation is regular and statically analyzable.
-The data dependencies and the structure of the computation can be analyzed ahead-of-time and do not depend on dynamic input.
+The data dependencies and the structure of the computation can be analyzed ahead-of-time and do not depend on {a} dynamic input.
 Third, the arithmetic intensity of the stencil is low.
 Fourth, only a few types of operations are needed to compute the stencil.
-For example, in case of \textit{Jacobi} stencil, only a floating-point {MAC} operation is performed for each \juang{input} grid point.
-These properties enable the opportunity for high-performance stencil acceleration since they provide well-balanced parallelism and predictable and uniform access patterns.
-Additionally, being \juan{memory-bound (Figure~\ref{fig:roofline})} makes stencils good candidates for near-memory acceleration.
+For example, in case of \textit{Jacobi} stencil, only a floating-point \gls{MAC} operation is performed for each \juang{input} grid point (e.g., multiply \texttt{A[][]} by 0.2 and accumulate) when computing an output grid point (\texttt{B[][]}).
+These properties {make stencil computations a suitable candidate for high-performance acceleration (due to the highly-parallel and regular computation) while making them a natural fit for near-memory acceleration (due to the low arithmetic intensity and relying on only few types of operations).}